stepan-3/wlrm_docs/docs/en/include-en/setup-proxy.md

 Assign a `"<res_1>, <res_2>, <res_3>, <res_4>, ..."` array value, where `<res_1>`, `<res_2>`, `<res_3>`, and `<res_4>` are the IP addresses and/or domains, to the `no_proxy` variable to define a list of the resources which proxy should not be used for.
 This array should consist of IP addresses and/or domains.

-    #### Warning:: Resources that need to be addressed without a proxy
+!!! warning "Resources that need to be addressed without a proxy"
     Add the following IP addresses and domain to the list of the resources that have to be addressed without a proxy for the system to operate correctly: `127.0.0.1`, `127.0.0.8`, `127.0.0.9`, and `localhost`.
->

     The `127.0.0.8` and `127.0.0.9` IP addresses are used for the operation of the Wallarm filter node.

 The example of the correct `/etc/environment` file contents below demonstrates the following configuration:
 * HTTPS and HTTP requests are proxied to the `1.2.3.4` host with the `1234` port, using the `admin` username and the `01234` password for authorization on the proxy server.
 * Proxying is disabled for the requests sent to `127.0.0.1`, `127.0.0.8`, `127.0.0.9`, and `localhost`.

 ```
 https_proxy=http://admin:01234@1.2.3.4:1234